Why Your Business Needs a Vision (really!) And How to Craft One

 Read more: Why Values Based Businesses Thrive.

 But before you figure out how to get from A to B you need to know what the heck B looks like.
-And that’s where your vision statement comes in.
+And that’s where your vision comes in.

 What is a vision statement?